xxraincandyxx/ATM-Simulator/README.md

 # ATM-Simulator

 ## Introduction
 This program is based on the architecture this [repo](https://github.com/Adithya-S-Bhat/ATM-Simulator-using-C), and was originally a fork of it.

-However, the owner seems to be not active at all in that, I create this repo as my own.
+Unfortunately, the owner seems to be not active at all, in that, I create this repo as my own.

 ## Original Features
 A basic ATM simulator that can be run on a terminal window, which is written in C. It has the following funtionalities: